pravinkumar-subramanian/getting-started-with-FastAPI/README.md

 ## Overview of this project

-When you are done with running the FastAPI, you will see user and security module in the API list.
+When you are done with running the FastAPI (after you complete the below instructions) , you will see **user** and **security** module in the API list.

 1. User APIs will allow you to **CRUD (create, read, update and delete)** user details.
-2. Security APIs will fetch data from the table **security** which will have details of user logins.
-These APIs are created for you to know how to maintain separate modules for each function.
-You can try replicating the same for other functions (like creating CRUD for data table and maintaining separate model, schema and crud).
+2. Security APIs will fetch data from the table **security** which will have details of users login.
+These APIs are created for you to understand how to maintain separate modules for each function.
+You can try replicating the same for some other functions (like creating CRUD for data table and maintaining separate model, schema and crud).

-I am using PostgreSQL database for storing all the data.
+I am using PostgreSQL database for storing the information.
 So all the parameters are defined for PostgreSQL in this project.
-But all the SQL databases should follow the same steps mentioned below.
+But other SQL databases should follow the same steps mentioned below.

 ## Follow the below steps to use FastAPI

 ### Step 1: Create .env file

-> Note: .env file should have all the below parameters
+> Note: .env file should have all the below parameters.
+When you start the FastAPI backend, the script will automatically create the database and schema (which you specify in .env), if it doesn't exist already

 DEFAULT_DATABASE_URI=postgresql://<username>:<password>@<localhost or ip>:<port>/postgres?sslmode=prefer
 DATABASE_URI=postgresql://<username>:<password>@<localhost or ip>:<port>/